univention/univention-corporate-server/doc/developer-reference/udm/package-extended-attributes.rst

    ..
 PMH: In UCS-2.x this was the position number, in UCS-3.x it must be the
       name

+``preventUmcDefaultPopup`` (optional)
+   If this setting is enabled, the pop-up that is shown when the default value automatically in UMC is suppressed.

 ``disableUDMWeb`` (optional)
    Disables showing this property in the UMC.